jahed/maptiles/README.md

   Converts an image to map tiles to be used in Google Maps, Leaflet and other map rendering software.

-  Version:   v1.0.0
+  Version:   v1.1.0
   Homepage:  https://github.com/jahed/im-map-tiles
   Donate:    https://jahed.dev/donate

 OPTIONS
   <input_image>
     Image to convert into tiles.
 Must exist.
-Must be square.
+Must be square, otherwise see --square option.

   <output_directory>
     Output directory.
 Must NOT exist, to avoid polluting existing directories.